Most of us know the importance of regular exercise, but how much do I need every day becomes the question.

 In fact, HIIT exercises are considered a highly intensive workout, meaning you do a 10/15-minute workout each day can give you all the exercise you need!

-If you want to work out fewer days, simply increase the duration of the circuit training to around 20-30 minutes and enjoy a few days off.
+If you want to work out fewer days, simply increase the circuit training duration to around 20-30 minutes and enjoy a few days off.

 It’s not just circuit training that offers this.

-Playing a game of sports with friends can provide similar results, with football, rugby, and netball providing both cardio and strength training in one session.
+Playing a sports game with friends can provide similar results, with football, rugby, and netball providing both cardio and strength training in one session.

 A 75-minute game once a week gives you all the exercise you need!